Iwasawa Theory of Elliptic Curves in Quadratic Twist Families: Introduction

-Further, if the Iwasawa Main conjecture holds then the assertion is true for the algebraic Iwasawa invariants. \end{lthm}

 Comment on notation: We remind the reader that here, $\EC^{(-n)}$ denotes the quadratic twist of $\EC/\Q$ by $\Q(\sqrt{-n})$ for positive and square-free $n$.
-Also, the analytic $\lambda$-invariant is the one associated with the $p$-adic $L$-function of the elliptic curve; see Section~\ref{sec: p-adic L function defn} for definitions.
+Also, the analytic Iwasawa invariants are the ones associated with the $p$-adic $L$-function of the elliptic curve; see Section~\ref{sec: p-adic L function defn} for definitions.